Azure PostgreSQL

 🚧

 Ensure that your database server has ample free space for logical replication to maintain the logs or you may face an interruption to your database.
-We delete the logs as we process but you should ensure you have ample space
+Enable sufficient space with auto growth on the database, monitor the WAL and configure the publication slot to contain only tables you need

 Set the Azure replication support to logical.
 You can use the Azure CLI or the Azure Portal to configure this.
 Here's an example script to do that.